Jump to topic

 For example, the early cats had retractile claws.
 This feature allowed them to withdraw their claws and prevent breakage, wear or tear.
 Evolutionarily, most modern cats still retain this feature.

 The early feline ancestors have other remarkable features and behaviors that aided their survival.
-The modern cats inherited their near-accurate vision, succinct hearing, and precise sense of smell from their ancestors.
+The modern cats inherited their near-accurate vision, brief hearing, and precise sense of smell from their ancestors.

-For their locomotion, the modern cats inherited their stealth movement - walking on their toes from their prehistoric ancestors.
+The modern cats inherited their stealth movement for their locomotion from their prehistoric ancestors.
+This allows them to walk on their toes.
 Also, the hind-limbs of the ancient wild cats were much stronger than the forelimbs.
-This allows them to lift themselves massively to extraordinary height, and also mount their prey from a considerable distance.
+They can lift themselves massively to an extraordinary height and mount their prey from a considerable distance.

 However, this feature restricted them from performing other activities.
 Short forelimbs and longer hind-limbs prevented the ancient cats from running longer distances.
 Some of these can be seen in modern cats.

 The ancient felines were mostly anti-social and solitary animals.
 Apart from lions that live in prides, almost all wildcats in history lived and survived alone.
 The early feline, as also seen in modern cats, was territorial and very adept at it.